JWebUnit Quickstart

 This quickstart contains sample code and guidance to get you started with JWebUnit.
 To see all of the methods available, consult the Javadocs - particularly the WebTestCase class for full documentation.

-JWebUnit uses two approaches for creating test cases: inheritance and delegation.
-The simplest is to inherit from WebTestCase rather than junit.framework.TestCase.
+JWebUnit uses two approaches for creating JUnit 4 test cases: static import and delegation.
+The simplest is to statically import all methods of net.sourceforge.jwebunit.junit.JWebUnit.

 setBaseUrl("http://localhost:8080/test");